laanwj/laanwj.github.io/_posts/2016-08-22-blatsting.md

 this up to date when I find more information.
 Please suggest changes if you find anything out that I haven't noticed yet.

+(FUNKSPIEL, literal translated "RADIO PLAY", is the name of a WW2 operation in which Nazis impersonated specific radio operators to send false messages.
+This was used in the plot of Cryptonomicon by Neal Stephenson.
+I don't think MiTM attacks existed back then.)